Warner Bros Movies Aren’t Going To Release On HBO Max Without A Fight

 No matter what happens between any future legal battles between Legendary Pictures and Warner Bros, we’re pretty confident that we’ll be seeing both Dune and Godzilla vs Kong release on HBO Max in the near future.
 They are both ready and wanted films, and it would be a pity to change anything now that fans are already looking forward to a streaming release.

 The larger legal drama surrounding the switch leaves plenty of room to discuss what the HBO Max drama means for the film industry.
 Could the announcement of such a major studio making this kind of decision mean that theater-going may no longer be our normal?
 Sure, streaming brings convenience.
-But what about the magic of movies?
+But what about the magic of watcjomg movies at the theatre?

 Let us know your thoughts surrounding the HBO Max and Warner Bros release strategies!

 Meghan Hale is a graduate student living right outside of Toronto, Canada.
 She has always been the go-to gal for talking about anything film related and has a frustratingly long list of movie trivia up her sleeve.
 She is currently working on her first screenplay, as well as a horror novel, with the goal of publishing it while Stephen King is still around to read it.